rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 That's it for the user entity management.
 You are in full control of your users now.
 It is possible to retrieve a user entity or a list of user entities.
 Furhtermore, you can create a user in the realtime database.
 It is up to you to implement the other {{% a_blank "CRUD operations" "https://en.wikipedia.org/wiki/Create,_read,_update_and_delete" %}} as well in order to update a user, to remove a user and to get a single user entity from the database.

+{{% chapter_header "What's next?" "react-firebase-authentication-advanced" %}}

 By now, everything is in place in terms of authentication and user management for your application.
 You could continue to implement your own domain logic.
 I am keen to see what you are implementing on top of this authentication boilerplate for firebase in React, so don't hesitate to reach out to me.

+You have started to implement your first entity which is managed by the firebase realtime database.
+You retrieve a list of these entities from the firebase database and created single entities in the database too.
+You can extend it with further CRUD operations.
+In addition, you can start to implement your own domain sepcific entities (e.g. todo items in a ToDo application).

+**There is one caveat you should keep in mind.** In the very beginning of this tutorial, it says that you will learn everyhting about the client-sided authentication part in this guide.
+But to be honest, that was only half of the story.
+If you would implement your own authentication backend (e.g. Passport.js in a Node.js server) from scratch, there are a couple of more topics that you would need to consider for the client-side application.
+For instance, when using firebase, you can sign in to your application, close the browser tab, open it up again and you will see yourself still signed in to the application.
+Firebase keeps this information stored for you and the listener in your `withAuthentication()` higher order component knows about the authenticated user object.
+However, if you would implement your own authentication mechanism from scratch, you would have to use cookies or [the native local storage of the browser](https://www.robinwieruch.de/local-storage-react/) on the client-side to keep a user authenticated over multiple browser sessions.
+That's only one caveat to the story and shows that implementing an own authentication solution can be a complex adventure.

-However, often people are using React with a state management library such as Redux or MobX. **The following sections will showcase you how to implement the session state handling in MobX or Redux**.
+So what's next for this tutorial?
+Often people are using React with a state management library such as Redux or MobX. **The following sections will showcase you how to implement the session state handling in MobX or Redux**.
 You can follow one of these sections to learn about it.
 They will not build up on each other.
 Instead both use this section as their boilerplate to continue with their implementation.
 However, keep two things in mind when you continue with one of these solutions:

 * It works in plain React as well.
 So [if you don't have any good reason to introduce Redux or MobX](https://www.robinwieruch.de/learn-react-before-using-redux/), consider to keep it like it is right now.

 * This tutorial used the learnings from [The Road to learn React](https://www.robinwieruch.de/the-road-to-learn-react/) as foundation.
 The same applies for the next chapters and the ebook: {{% a_blank "Taming the State in React" "https://roadtoreact.com/course-details?courseId=TAMING_THE_STATE" %}}.
 It is full of useful information about Redux and MobX and teaches state management in React from scratch by building applications along the way.

-{{% chapter_header "Authentication in React, Firebase and Redux [WIP]" "react-firebase-authentication-redux" %}}
+{{% chapter_header "Authentication in React, Firebase and Redux" "react-firebase-authentication-redux" %}}

+The section dives into using Redux on top of React and firebase for the state managament.
+Basically you will exchange React's local state (user management: e.g. list of users on home page) and React's context (session management: e.g. authenticated user object) with Redux.
+The section builds on top of the last section which concluded the authentication and authroization in plain React and firebase.

+This section is divided into two parts.
+The first part will setup Redux and all the necessary parts for it.
+You will implement the state layer seprataely from the view layer.
+The second part exchanges the current state layer (local state for users, context for authenticated user) with the Redux state layer.
+It is the part where the new state layer is connected to the view layer.

-- you should install {{% a_blank "redux" "https://redux.js.org/" %}} and {{% a_blank "react-redux" "https://github.com/reactjs/react-redux" %}} on the command line
+Let's start with Redux in React and Firebase for the authentication in your application.
+First of all, you should install {{% a_blank "redux" "https://redux.js.org/" %}} and {{% a_blank "react-redux" "https://github.com/reactjs/react-redux" %}} on the command line.

 {{< highlight javascript >}}
 npm install redux react-redux
 {{< /highlight >}}

-- furthermore, you will have to install {{% a_blank "recompose" "https://github.com/acdlite/recompose" %}} on the command line to compose more than one higher order components on a component
+Furthermore, you will have to install {{% a_blank "recompose" "https://github.com/acdlite/recompose" %}} on the command line to compose more than one higher order component on a component.
+You will enhance your component not only once, but multiple times by using the composing functinality of recompose.

 {{< highlight javascript >}}
 npm install recompose
 {{< /highlight >}}

-- store
+Now let's setup the Redux state layer.
+First of all, you need the Redux store implementation.
+THerefore, create a folder and file for it.

 From *src/* folder: